Weeding Criteria and Guidelines

 - The dean of libraries should be consulted when weeding items with gift plates or Hope connections.
 Hope connections are items that are written by Hope College alumni or Hope College publications such as the Milestone.
 These are identified by the word Hope after the call number.

-Methods of disposal depends on the type of material being considered.
+Methods of disposal depend on the type of material being considered.
 Those methods include:

 - Offered for sale through a professional book dealer.